-The school health clinic is available for students who become ill or injured during the school day.
+The HPS Student Health Clinic is available for students who become ill or injured during the school day.
 The school nurse will evaluate a student's health status and determine the need for the student to remain in school or to be excused and sent home.
-The parent/guardian will be contacted by the school nurse if additional services are required and/or the student needs to be sent home.
-The parent/guardian has up to one hour from the time of notification to pick up their student or Franklin County Children's Services will be contacted.
-A refusal to pick up a child when required will also result in the school contacting the Franklin County Children's Services.
+The parent/guardian will be contacted by the school nurse if additional services are required and/or the student needs to leave the school campus.
+If a student is required to leave campus for the day due to illness involving vomiting, diarrhea, or fever, the student will be required to remain at home for at least a 24-hour cycle after the illness has subsided.
+The parent/guardian has up to one hour from the time of notification to pick up their student.
+Students are not permitted to be transported in a ride share program (ie. Uber, Lyft).
+A refusal to pick up a child when required will result in the school contacting the Franklin County Children's Services.